gildas-lormeau/zip.js/BENCHMARKS.md

 | fflate | fflate (JavaScript) | **92 MB** | **120 MB** |

-On the 20 MB stream `DecompressionStream` takes 66 ms and the WebAssembly inflate 78 ms, then fflate 116 ms, jszip 137 ms and the pure-JavaScript port 180 ms. On 5,000 small files the order
-reverses: fflate takes 102 ms, jszip 444 ms and the three zip.js rows 476 to 628 ms, with `DecompressionStream` the slowest of them, the same per-entry cost as in compression. fflate uses the least memory on both workloads, 34 % of the `DecompressionStream` row on the small files, and the WebAssembly and pure-JavaScript rows peak higher than `DecompressionStream`.
+On the 20 MB stream `DecompressionStream` takes 66 ms and the WebAssembly inflate 78 ms, then fflate 116 ms, jszip 137 ms and the pure-JavaScript port 180 ms. The WebAssembly row includes the module instantiation a fresh process pays once, about 20 ms. Warm, the two inflates are within 6 % of each other in the [Codecs](#codecs-at-equal-output-size) table.
+On 5,000 small files the order reverses: fflate takes 102 ms, jszip 444 ms and the three zip.js rows 476 to 628 ms, with `DecompressionStream` the slowest of them, the same per-entry cost as in compression. fflate uses the least memory on both workloads, 34 % of the `DecompressionStream` row on the small files, and the WebAssembly and pure-JavaScript rows peak higher than `DecompressionStream`.
 The three zip.js rows allocate the same 800 MB of stream objects over the 5,000 entries, about 160 KB per entry.
 The WebAssembly and pure-JavaScript codecs run on the JavaScript thread, so V8's incremental marking keeps more of that garbage alive between collections, and that is the difference between the rows.

 ### Streaming a 256 MB file, disk to disk